MobileTracker GDPR Data Processing Addendum

 c.
 General Data Protection Regulation (Regulation (EU) 2016/279)) as of 27 April 2016 repealing Directive 95/46/EC

-When a MobileTracker's Customer enters into this DPA is nor a party to a service order or the master agreement as provided by data processor TOS, this DPA shall be rendered as invalid and is not legally binding.
+When a MobileTracker's Customer enters into this DPA is not a party to a service order or the master agreement as provided by data processor TOS, this DPA shall be rendered as invalid and is not legally binding.
 MobileTracker's Customer (a.k.a., data controller) shall with Data Protection Legislation in respect comply at all times in relation to all personal data provided to MobileTracker pursuant to the Agreement.
-The data processing will be executed until the agreement term of Customer's executive order for the SaaS services expires or prematurely terminated due to violation of TOS.
+The data processing will be executed until the agreement term of the Customer's executive order for the SaaS services expires or is prematurely terminated due to a violation of TOS.

 Document definitions and terminology

 Data controller (a.k.a., Customer) - an individual or a company utilizing MobileTracker data processor service

 Data processor - MobileTracker, SaaS (a.k.a., software as a data processor service)